Opens August 1st and runs on a first come, first serve basis - Now closed for 2020-2021

 - Must be a Canadian Citizen or Permanent Resident.
 If you are an International student, please click here.

-- Must have been a full time undergraduate student (min 60% course load or 40% if you have a permanent disability) at King's in the previous academic year.
+- Must have been a full time undergraduate student (min 60% course load or 40% if you have a permanent disability) at King's in the previous September - April study period.

-- Must be returning to King's as a full time undergraduate student (min 60% course load or 40% if you have a permanent disability) in the upcoming year.
+- Must be returning to King's as a full time undergraduate student (min 60% course load or 40% if you have a permanent disability) in the upcoming year and completed their Intent to Register.

 - Must have achieved a minimum of 60% average in the previous academic year.